markfink/markfink-site/_posts/2019-01-20-structured-jsmn-json-parser-sample.md

 {% endhighlight %}

 I studied all jsmn samples on the web I could find but did not find a simple solution I liked so I had to come up with something myself.
-The solution I came up with is really, really simple - in the past this was almost always a good indicator for a good solution.
+The solution I came up with is really, really simple - in the past this almost always proved to be a reliable indicator for a good solution.
 So I wrote this post to share it with you.

 First I parse the Json data into an **array of tokens**: